 There are two categories for the Bluett Awards:

-- City & Regional Councils – this includes city, metropolitan and major regional rural councils.
+- City and Regional Councils – this includes city, metropolitan and major regional rural councils.

 - Rural Councils – this includes all other rural councils.
 The Trustees believe the two categories provide fairness and equity for all councils, while at the same time preserving the original intent of the Trust Deed to judge councils on relative progress.

-For further details on how to enter, how the Awards are judges download the flyer below.
+For further details on how to enter and to learn how the Awards are judged, download the flyer below.